temporalio/documentation/docs/security.md

 ### Run the server

-A Codec Server is an HTTP server that implements two endpoints:
+A Codec Server is an HTTP server that follows [this protocol](https://github.com/temporalio/samples-go/tree/main/codec-server#codec-server-protocol).
+It implements two endpoints:

 - `POST /encode`
 - `POST /decode`